At a glance

 A small amount of eye discharge is normal; it can be slightly crusty or soft and is most often present when your cat has woken up from a nap; this is known as rheum.
 This article relates to eye discharge that goes beyond that.
 As cat owners, we should have a general idea of what normal looks like.

 It is when we notice changes that we should look into what is happening.
-There are several types of eye discharge which can occur in cats.
+Several types of eye discharge can occur in cats.

 Eye discharge may be yellow, green or clear and may be thick, stringy or watery.

 - Serous (watery) clear discharge most commonly associated with viral infections, allergies, uveitis or irritants (cigarette smoke, chemicals etc.)

 - Mucoid (stringy/roapy) clear, mucus discharge can be caused by allergy or dry eyes.

 - Mucopurulent is usually due to bacterial infections.
 Discharge is thick and mucousy; it is usually yellow/green in colour.